 The tactical light is very easy to mount on your handgun.
 You can put it on right away if you’re using a Glock, or you can use one of the multiple keys it comes with to fit it on other models.
 It is very light, so you can barely tell it’s mounted when you fire.

 This particular light is a great fit for everyone that enjoys target practice at night, airsoft players, even members of task forces.
 The light beam is very bright, so it will illuminate a street or a room without problems.
 If you intend to use it as a home or property defense weapon it will do the job well, but if you don’t have a large yard or large chambers in your house, you could probably make due with another, less bright model.

 The tactical light uses one CR2 Lithium battery that comes in the box.
-The run time is about 1.5 hours of continuous use.
-Another nice feature of this model is that it’s made out of polymer and that makes it impact and water resistant.
+The runtime is about 1.5 hours of continuous use.
+Another nice feature of this model is that it’s made out of polymer and that makes its impact and water-resistant.
 The light is a proper fit for everybody that likes to shoot at night, even for airsoft players.
 If you want to use the gun for home or propriety defense, when identifying the right person is crucial, this light will definitely suit your needs.

-Ade Advanced Optics® Tactical Compact Rail Mounted RED Laser Sight
+4. Ade Advanced Optics Tactical Compact Rail Mounted RED Laser Sight

 The Ade Advanced Optics is one of the best handgun lights laser combo we picked for our list.
 It is a small 3 inches long light that weighs 3.5 ounces.
 This light will fit all pistol models with mounting rails of at least 1.5 inches long.
 It is very easy to attach to your weaver mount.
 You just slide it on, pull the front spring and then, when it reaches the end of its rail, the spring comes back into place.
 This system allows you to quickly remove the light if you want or need to.